ZiSyuen/MASA-Hackathon/README.md

 # MASA Hackathon 2022

-Please read all the files except for data.
+Please read all the files except for dataset.

 Thank you.